-11 Weight Loss Tips Which Are Scientifically Proven
+11 Scientifically Proven Weight Loss Tips

 If you are thinking of going the scientific way to reduce weight, let us shed some light (or kilos) for you.
 The weight loss industry is full of myths.
 People are often advised to do all sorts of crazy things, most of which have no evidence behind them.
 However, there is a handful of weight loss tips that are actually proven by science and evidence, and will work well for losing that few kilos.
-Let the team from Tropika Club share these 11 weight loss tips which are actually scientifically proven.
+Let the Tropika Club share these 11 weight loss tips which are actually scientifically proven.

 1. Eat Eggs For Breakfast